 My advice is to answer children’s questions as simply and honestly as possible, only answering the question they asked and no more, unless essential for their understanding.
 A little girl asking about how the baby got out of mummy’s tummy does not need to know about periods or obstetrics.
 It is enough to tell her there is an opening through which the baby came out.
 If she needs to know more, she will ask.

 Children are very matter-of-fact.
 I have found that a very simple, clear explanation for all bodily functions is always perfectly adequate.
 Poo is brown because it is a mix of all the colours of the food we eat, just like when paint gets mixed up.
 We have a special set of eyes inside us which can see God.
 A child’s brain may not be ready to understand all the technical details until she is older, when you can update her if she asks.

 I don’t think it is wrong to tune into a child’s natural wonder when we come across a newly-dead small creature (maggots, blood and guts are probably best passed over).
 But when we found a still-warm dead squirrel that had just fallen out of a tree, the two year old was overjoyed, and I hadn’t the heart to part him from his new ‘friend’.
 He still recalls the magic of that day 7 years later, the day he had the honour of making friends with a wild squirrel.
-For years we told stories about Mr Squirrel, and how all the forest creatures love the Big Kind Boy, and he is now part of the family mythology.
+For years we told stories about Mr Squirrel, and how all the forest creatures loved the Big Kind Boy, and that squirrel is now part of the family mythology.